Closed petition Put pressure on the Chinese Government over the treatment of Uyghur Muslims

 This response was given on 14 March 2019

 This is a priority area of concern in China.
 We have raised it at senior Ministerial level and at the UN.
 Along with other countries, we will continue to press China to change its approach.

 We have serious concerns about the human rights situation in Xinjiang due to the Chinese Government’s deepening crackdown; including credible reports of the use of political re-education camps and widespread surveillance and restrictions targeted at religious and ethnic minorities – particularly Uyghur Muslims.

-We believe that everyone should be free to practice their religion according to their beliefs, and we work towards worldwide acceptance of the idea that the presence of other faiths does not threaten the identity of a religion, or a state, or a culture.
+We believe everyone should be free to practice their religion according to their beliefs, and we work towards worldwide acceptance of the idea that the presence of other faiths does not threaten the identity of a religion, or a state, or a culture.
 The prohibition of some religious groups, and the legal restrictions and harassment aimed at others, undermines freedom of religious belief.

-During China’s Universal Periodic Review (UPR) at the UN on 6 November 2018, the UK asked the Chinese Government the following question about Xinjiang:
+During China’s Universal Periodic Review at the UN on 6 November 2018, the UK asked the Chinese Government the following question about Xinjiang: